katalyst/koi/README.md

 rails _5.1.0_ new my_app -d postgresql -m https://raw.githubusercontent.com/katalyst/koi/<BRANCH|TAG>/lib/templates/application/app.rb
 ```

+## Development

+The current version of Koi is 3.0.0, which requires Rails 5.
+Other versions should check out the required tag.

+Work on version 3 should branch from the `3.0-dev` branch.

 ## License

 This project rocks and uses MIT-LICENSE.

 ## Upgrading

 See the [upgrade document](Upgrade.md) for information about breaking changes and upgrade paths.